List of United States senators from Oklahoma

 Oklahoma was admitted to the Union on November 16, 1907, and elects United States senators to class 2 and class 3.
-The state's current U.S. senators are Republicans James Lankford (serving since 2015) and Markwayne Mullin (serving since 2023).
+The state's current U.S. senators are Republican James Lankford (serving since 2015) and Republican Alan Armstrong (serving since 2026).
 Oklahoma's longest-serving senator was Jim Inhofe, who served from 1994 to 2023.
+Oklahoma is one of eighteen states alongside California, Colorado, Delaware, Georgia, Hawaii, Idaho, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Nevada, Pennsylvania, South Carolina, South Dakota, Utah, and West Virginia, to have a younger senior senator and an older junior senator.